carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 - Explain how to measure the performance of a CNN.
 - Know what steps to take to improve model accuracy.
 - Explain hyperparameter tuning.
-- Be familiar with advantages and disadvantages of different optimizers.
+- Be aware of the advantages and disadvantages of different optimizers.

 ::::::::::::::::::::::::::::::::::::::::::::::::